 Before coming to Pitt, Rajagopalan held fellowships at Yale University, the Massachusetts Institute of Technology, New York University, and the Canadian Centre for Architecture.
-She holds a professional undergraduate degree in architecture and practiced for four years as an architect in Kuala Lumpur, Malaysia and Ahmedabad, India where she worked for noted architect and Pritzker laureate Balkrishna V. Doshi.
+She holds a professional undergraduate degree in architecture and practiced for four years in Kuala Lumpur, Malaysia and Ahmedabad, India where she worked for noted architect and Pritzker laureate Balkrishna V. Doshi.

 PhD, University of California, Berkeley (2007)

 Journal Articles and Essays in Books

 "Cosmopolitan Crossings: The Architecture of Begum Samrū" in the Journal of the Society of Architectural Historians, Vol. 77, No. 2, June 2018.